mdhont/blacksmith/README.md

 Blacksmith is a command line tool based on NodeJS designed to build third-party software and its dependencies on a Unix platform.

   * Compile a list of software components in a specific order.
-  * Compile software components in an isolated environment using Docker images.
+  * Generate a Docker Image to compile components in an isolated environment.
-  * Customise the compilation logic to modify the default behaviour.
+  * Customize the compilation logic to modify the default behavior.
 E.g. customize the arguments to pass to the `configure` command.

 >NOTE: Please note this library is currently under active development.
 Any major release is subject to backwards incompatible changes.

 ## Installation